Mario in Japan

 Toad's Japanese name is "Kinopio," which comes from kinoko (mushroom).

 Hinopio from Super Mario RPG is a play on Kinopio (Toad's Japanese name) and hi (Japanese for "fire").

 Waluigi: Nintendo Power magazine Vol. 135 (August 2000 issue) enlightened us with the fact that Waluigi's name "comes from a rearrangement of the word [ijiwaru]Japanese for 'someone who's bad.'"

 Wario's name is a combination of Mario and warui, which means "bad" in Japanese.

-NokNok Shell (SMRPG) and Nokobon (SML) come from "Noko Noko," the Japanese name for Koopa Troopas.
+NokNok Shell (from Super Mario RPG) and Nokobon (from Super Mario Land) both come from "Noko Noko," the Japanese name for Koopa Troopas.
 Incidentally, the Japanese word nokonoko means "unconcernedly."

-Kamek, the Magikoopa, is a not just a clever name.
+Kamek, the Magikoopa, is not just a clever name.
 Kame is the Japanese word for turtle.

 For explanations of Tanooki Mario, Jugem's Cloud, and Kuribo's Shoe, refer to the Super Mario Bros.
 3: From Japanese to English page.

 Most Nintendo-published games are developed in Japan.
 Then, before coming to North America, the games' text and manuals are painstakingly translated into English.
 When the localized versions are finally released, sometimes more than the language has changed!
 Click a game title below to see differences between the U.S. and Japanese versions of the game.
 We'll also point out the character and item name changes, and any Japanese influences wherever they pop up.